DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/pie-series.md

 Field | Type | Description
 ------|------|------------
-x | number | The slice's x coordinate. y | number | The slice's y coordinate. maxRadius | number | The slice's maximum radius in pixels. innerRadius | number | The inner radius in relative units. outerRadius | number | The outer radius in relative units.
+arg | number | The slice's x coordinate. val | number | The slice's y coordinate. maxRadius | number | The slice's maximum radius in pixels. innerRadius | number | The inner radius in relative units. outerRadius | number | The outer radius in relative units.